Los Errantes: Argentina

 As the Argentine police began to put together their case against the Spaniards, they received files from the Chilean police, which provided the photographs and assumed identities of the Spaniards that had robbed the Bank of Chile.
 The authorities searched boarding houses and hotels for the Spaniards, while known anarchist activists were detained, but they never found their suspects.
 As they continued the search, the Argentine police hanged wanted posters of Los Errantes throughout Buenos Aires.
 Without any leads, the police began to believe the robbers had either fled to Brazil or Uruguay, or that they were in hiding while planning another heist.

 At midday on 19 January 1926, seven men got out of a car in San Martín and walked towards a branch of the Bank of Argentina, armed with rifles.
 While the three stood guard outside, four of the men put on masks and entered the bank branch, shouting with Spanish accents.
 They collected all the money they could from the counters and the paymasters, ignoring the safe, and left with 64,085 pesos.
 Two employees attempted to escape and were shot by the robbers, killing one and wounding the other.
 As they got into their car with the money, police attempted to give chase, but the robbers covered their escape with gunfire.

 As Buenos Aires police pushed forward with their investigation, with three additional men now part of the robbers' group, they received vital information from police in Barcelona.
-The Spanish police identified the four wanted Spaniards as: Buenaventura Durruti (who went by the assumed identity of Ramno Carcano Caballero); Francisco Ascaso (under the name Teodoro Pichardo Ramos); Alejandro Ascaso (under the name Manuel Labrada Pontón); and Gregorio Jover (under the name Manuel Serrano García).
+The Spanish police identified the four wanted Spaniards as: Buenaventura Durruti (who went by the assumed identity of Ramon Carcano Caballero); Francisco Ascaso (under the name Teodoro Pichardo Ramos); Alejandro Ascaso (under the name Manuel Labrada Pontón); and Gregorio Jover (under the name Manuel Serrano García).
 They identified them as a dangerous anarchist gang, specifying that Francisco Ascaso was wanted for the murder of Archbishop Juan Soldevila.
 In collaboration with Mexican and Cuban police, the Argentine and Spanish authorities retraced the steps of Los Errantes from Spain, through Mexico, Cuba and Chile, to Argentina.